-Taking a gap year, also called a pre-college sabbatical or deferred enrollment break, has become a popular decision for high school graduates who are figuring out the transition from high school to college.
+Taking a gap year before college (sometimes called a pre-college sabbatical or a deferred-enrollment break) has become a popular option for high school graduates navigating the transition from high school to college.

 Illustration of gap year achievements and the path from high school to college.
 Gap years can support college admissions.
 Hand-drawn illustration for editorial use.